Skip to main content

 In traditional Emotionally Focused Therapy, couples will have one joint session, followed by two individual sessions.
 In your individual therapy session, please notify your therapist of any safety concerns or threats to your wellbeing.
 (This is standard intake question during those sessions.)

 Ethically, therapists will never put you in a position to be vulnerable to abuse.
 They have a duty of nonmaleficence in their licensure code and serve to do anything in their scope to keep you out of harms way.
-Therapists are required by law to report any life threatening violence between partners or violence witness by children or other dependents.
+Therapists are required by law to report any life threatening violence between partners or violence witnessed by children or other dependents.

 “But This Anger is Not Okay!”